freckle/hs-opentelemetry-awsxray/README.md

 generator/propagator) as part of initialization.
 You basically have to re-implement the internals of `initializeTracerProvider` to do so.

-This has been encapsulated in a module of this library for convenience:
+While we plan to open a PR upstream to address the lack of API here, the workaround approach has at least been been encapsulated in a module of this library for convenience:

 ```hs
 import OpenTelemetry.AWSXRay